 Volunteers are required to sign the Volunteer Agreement for the Volunteer Handbook.
 The agreement states that the volunteer agrees to abide by the procedures outlined in the Volunteer Handbook.
-This document will be completed online through the Engage on-boarding process or by printing this document and returning it to a volunteer supervisor.
+This can be completed online at fcgov.com/volunteer or this printed document can be returned to a volunteer's supervisor.